pk-codebox-evo/webmaker-suite/README.md

 Step 1: Clone this repo

-Step 2: open a terminal in the repo's directory and run `node install`
+Step 2: open a terminal in the repo's directory and run `node install-webmaker`

 Step 3: Go make some coffee, this'll run for a while...